jmuia/go-container/TESTING.md

 In the future I might automate these.

+/Note from the future: this project has grown enough in complexity I would feel much more comfortable if I had test suite to run/

 ## Reexec
 Added some print statements showing the PID of the parent and child processes.